ryancantrell321/SQLlet-Azure-SQL/readme.md

 <p style="text-align: justify">
 Developers can employ this tool to ascertain the external accessibility of the intended database for their ongoing system development.
 </p>

+<h2 style="color:aquamarine">Change Log:</h2>
+<strong>Friday, March 01, 2024 (v2.1):</strong>
+1. Refreshed the User Interface with a minimalistic feel.
+2. Added Instance Lock.
+The execution of multiple instances of this program at the same time will now be prevented to increase memory efficiency.
+3. Added Context Menu for cut, copy, paste and select all.
+4. Revised and refreshed the algorithm for critical functionalities.
+5. Removed the License button and integrated the licensing part in the About section.
+6. Added symmetric cryptography encryption and decryption to secure the program.
+7. Introduced character limit on entry fields in accordance with accepted conventions.
+8. Addition of symmetric cryptography system results in some security providers flagging this program as malicious.
+In such case, please exclude this program from your antivirus program's detection engine.

+<strong>Thursday, February 08, 2024 (v2.0):</strong>
+1. Added ping measurement
+2. Extensively refined Azure SQL Connection algorithm.
+3. Refined the UI.
+4. Refined buggy password visibility mechanism.
+5. Heavily Optimized ODBC driver detection algorithm.
+6. Addition of Documentation, Guidelines and License Information.

+<strong>Monday, October 16, 2023 (v1.0 The Pre-Release Version):</strong>

+Project commenced with the addition of Azure SQL Connection Algorithm, ODBC Drivers and Basic GUI.

+<h4 style="color: darkred">Version 1.0 has been decommissioned and archived permanently as of this date.</h4>

 <h2 style="color:aquamarine">Key Features</h2>